NeginAz/ML_from_scratch/README.md

 Calculating the covariance matrix.
 Finding the eigenvectors and eigenvalues of the covariance matrix.
 Projecting the data onto the eigenvectors corresponding to the largest eigenvalues.

 Key Features:

-Reduces high-dimensional data to a lower-dimensional subspace.
+- Reduces high-dimensional data to a lower-dimensional subspace.
-Retains the most important features by maximizing the explained variance.
+- Retains the most important features by maximizing the explained variance.
-Helps improve model performance and visualization.
+- Helps improve model performance and visualization.

+## 6. Linear Discriminant Analysis (LDA)
+The Linear Discriminant Analysis (LDA) is a supervised dimensionality reduction technique that seeks to maximize the separation between classes by projecting the data onto a lower-dimensional space.

+LDA works by:

+Computing the mean vectors for each class.
+Calculating the within-class scatter matrix and between-class scatter matrix.
+Finding the linear discriminants that maximize the ratio of between-class variance to within-class variance.
+Projecting the data onto the linear discriminants.
+LDA is often used for classification tasks and works best when:

+The classes are linearly separable.
+The data distribution is Gaussian.
+Key Features:

+- Reduces data to a lower-dimensional space.
+- Maximizes the separation between classes.
+- Helps improve classification accuracy.